elenderg/PAL-1000/instruções de compilação.md

-89. Some types, like "_An inch is 1440 twips", are "_unit of measure_" types.
+89. Some types, like "`An inch is 1440 twips`", are "`unit of measure`" types.
 The CAL uses such types to automatically convert units of measure at compile time.
 These types are scanned by this guy:

 `To scan a type given a rider (unit of measure):`